seay28/datasharingframework.github.io/docs/src/oldstable/guideline/releases/num-codexInstall.md

-This setup guide uses pre-build docker images for DSF Version 0.9.1.
-This guide is **only** suitable for HiGHmed organizations.
+This setup guide uses pre-build docker images for DSF Version 0.9.2.
+This guide is not suitable for HiGHmed organizations.
-If you are not a member of HiGHmed, see [NUM-CODEX Install](NUM‐CODEX-DSF-0.9.1-Deployment).
+If you are a member of HiGHmed, see [HiGHmed Install](HiGHmed-DSF-0.9.2-Deployment).

 ## Prerequisites
 ### Virtual Machines